-Research Professor of Pathology and Genomic Medicine, Institute for Academic Medicine
+Research Professor of Pathology and Genomic Medicine, Academic Institute

 Full Research Member, Research Institute